by Djidiouf /@ashenquarter

 Useful links:

-Combat is lethal and unpredictable.
+Combat outcomes can be lethal and unpredictable.

 While one-off games are possible, Necromunda truly shines in campaigns.